GustavoRodrigue-s/good-notes/README.md

 <div>
   <h2>Important Details</h2>
   <p>
-    All sensitive keys are hidden in the .env file and all error handling as database connection and user actions are implemented.
-As also the basic security implementations, like password secutiry in database with encryption.
+    All sensitive keys are hidden in the .env file and all error handling like database connection and user actions are implemented.
+Other basic security implementations such as database password encryption were also introduced.
   </p>
 </div>